-At a media briefing Monday, Hartford HealthCare officials told reporters the omicron variant was a concern because of mutations in the virus’s spiked protein, but said they feel existing vaccines and boosters would provide some protection.
-Exactly how much protection can’t be determined yet, and more information would be shared as it becomes available, officials said.
-Hartford HealthCare is the parent company of MidState Medical Center in Meriden and The Hospital of Central Connecticut.
+At a media briefing Monday, Hartford HealthCare officials told reporters the much-talked-about omicron variant of COVID-19 was a concern because of mutations in the virus’s spiked protein, but said they feel existing vaccines and boosters would provide some protection.

 “Even if not 100 percent, it should provide some protection,” said Dr. Ulysses Wu, Hartford Healthcare’s chief epidemiologist.
 “There could be some mutations that could allow it to evade the immune system and testing, but I don’t believe that is the case right now.”

 Despite the new variant, health officials said that overall public is in a much better place than a year ago, adding the delta variant remains a concern and is largely responsible for the uptick in positive cases in Connecticut and in the U.S.

 As winter approaches, health officials encouraged people to wear masks indoors and social distance if among unfamiliar people.

 They are also encouraging people to get their first vaccine and boosters if their second shot was more than six months ago.

 “The more transmission we have the more likely variants are going to pop up,” said Dr. Wu.